omcodedthis/Oubliette/README.md

 Above is a simplified visual representation of how the the Algorithm works, relying on simple principles.

 Firstly, the World is split into five sectors.
 Each sector has one room drawn by default by `drawRoom()` at a random x coordinate & a 50% chance for a second room to be drawn, decided by `drawSecondRoom()`.
-Every room's top left coordinates are added to a `RoomTracker` object.
+Every room's top left coordinates are added to `rooms`,  a `RoomTracker` object.
 After all the possible rooms for every sector has been drawn, the rooms are connected sequentially using `drawLink()` to generate the hallways.

 The edge cases caused by these functions are rectified using `fixEdgeCases()` before finalising the 2D TETile array in `worldFrame`.

 ## Credits
+* [Pattern Pixel Pack by Kenny:](https://www.kenney.nl/assets/pattern-pack-pixel) This pack was adapted to create the 16x16 tile assets.

+* [StdDraw by Princeton University:](https://introcs.cs.princeton.edu/java/stdlib/javadoc/StdDraw.html) This was used to render the world & used as an interface for user input.

+* [The Archon tile from NetHack's Wiki:](https://nethackwiki.com/wiki/File:Archon.png) This 16x16 asset was used to create the character used in Oubliette.

 ## Getting Started
+* Download the game from [Oubliette's Itch.io page.](https://oubliettegame.itch.io/oubliette) _**(Work in Progress)**_

+* Download this repository & run this project using an IDE, such as [IntelliJ IDEA.](https://www.jetbrains.com/idea/)

 ## My Thoughts

-# _WORK IN PROGESS._
+Oubliette provided a point of growth, as the goal of this project was to teach myself how to handle a larger piece of code with little starter code in the hopes of emulating something like a product development cycle.
+Since there is no notion of “the correct answer” when it comes to world design and implementation, a great deal of exploration and experimentation was required for such an open-ended project.
+I learnt that it is ok and expected to go through several iterations before settling on something that I deemed good.
+That is, this project is about the principles of software engineering.